Lex-DRL/Navetsea-S3-AWPI/README.md

 > __IMPORTANT__: This project uses Git [Large File Storage (LFS)](https://git-lfs.github.com/).
 >
-> Downloading a zip file using the corresponding link under green button on Github **WILL NOT WORK**.
+> Downloading a zip file using the corresponding link under green button on GitHub **WILL NOT WORK**.
 To get the actual mods, you have two options:
 >
 > * Download files here on GitHub one-by-one;
 > * Clone the project with a version of git that has LFS.